Introduction

 $ (terraform) resource: terraform state list

-Between your personal library and the workspace-specific file, you have a powerful system for managing commands and completions.
-Let's now see how you can back up, restore, and share your personal commands across different machines in Syncing and Sharing.
+With your personal and workspace libraries set up, let's look at how to back up, restore, and share your personal commands in Syncing and Sharing.

 Syncing and Sharing